 A Property Administrator – Administrador de Fincas is a licensed professional who’s qualified to handle all matters connected with owning and managing property in Spain, particularly property in an urbanisation where there’s a community of owners.
 His duties include calling meetings, taking minutes, advising residents, collecting fees, paying taxes and paying bills.

-Note – the Spanish legal system is very slow and there’s a backlog of thousands, which means that it can take many years for cases to come to court.
+Note – the Spanish legal system is very slow and there’s a backlog of thousands of cases, which means that it can take many years for cases to come to court.
 You should if possible avoid going to court by taking all precautions when doing business in Spain, i.e. obtaining expert legal advice in advance.